Salamek/chromium-kiosk/.docs/README.md

   VERTICAL_POSITION: 'bottom' # Vertical position on the screen
   WIDTH: 100 # Width of a bar in %
   HEIGHT: 5 # Height of a bar in %
+  UNDERLAY: false  # true to display navbar under the web view

 VIRTUAL_KEYBOARD:
   ENABLED: false